Career Planning Services

-The Office of Career Planning & Placement at The University of Akron School of Law is dedicated to meeting the career planning needs of our students and alumni and the recruiting and hiring needs of employers across the country.
+The Office of Career Services at The University of Akron School of Law is dedicated to meeting the career planning needs of our students and alumni and the recruiting and hiring needs of employers across the country.
 We achieve this through individualized self assessment, identifying appropriate legal career options, providing training in job search skills and offering many sources of employment opportunities for our students and graduates.
 We also help employers nationwide, ranging from large law firms to public interest organizations and government agencies, hire the students who best fit their needs.
-The Office of Career Planning & Placement is staffed by professionals with many years of career planning experience.
+The Office of Career Services is staffed by professionals with many years of career planning experience.
 We have one common goal: to help our students and alumni fulfill their career objectives and to assist employers in meeting all their hiring needs.
 We achieve this goal through a comprehensive menu of services.
 The services we offer include:

 Career Planning Handbook - one of the best of its kind - contains comprehensive information about career options, resume and cover letter drafting, and interview techniques.
 Each student receives a copy of the guide during First-Year Orientation.

-Lawyer-to-Law Student Mentoring Program - The Office of Career Planning & Placement, in conjunction with The Akron Bar Association Liaison Committee, pairs University of Akron Law students with local lawyers for the purposes of assisting law students in beginning the transition from law school to law practice, through a one-on-one relationship with a practicing attorney.
+Lawyer-to-Law Student Mentoring Program - The Office of Career Services, in conjunction with The Akron Bar Association Liaison Committee, pairs University of Akron Law students with local lawyers for the purposes of assisting law students in beginning the transition from law school to law practice, through a one-on-one relationship with a practicing attorney.
 The mentor provides perspective on the law school experience and its relationship to practice; helps the student understand the nature of different practice areas and types of employers; and has the opportunity to advise the students on networking and career resources.
 Above all, the mentor is a role model who conveys his/her commitment to the profession and the responsibility that comes with admission to the bar.
 Mentor interaction with the student takes many forms.
 In general mentors and their students meet at least three times during the mentoring year, but the actual amount of contact will depend on the students, initiative, the attorney's schedule, and the quality of their relationship.
 Mentor program information is made available to all second year students in October of each year.

 Participation in National and Regional Job Fairs - each year, Akron Law students are invited and encouraged to participate in a wide variety of job fairs, including the Patent Law Interview Program, the BLSA Midwest Minority Recruitment Conference, the NAPIL Job Fair and the Midwest Public Interest Career Conference.

-Workshops, Panel Discussions, and Presentations - throughout the school year, the Career Planning & Placement Office offers a wide variety of programs covering topics ranging from different practice areas, professional development, interview skills, obtaining a judicial clerkship, to non-traditional/alternative careers, resume and cover letter preparation, how to network and how to launch a successful job search campaign.
+Workshops, Panel Discussions, and Presentations - throughout the school year, the Career Services Office offers a wide variety of programs covering topics ranging from different practice areas, professional development, interview skills, obtaining a judicial clerkship, to non-traditional/alternative careers, resume and cover letter preparation, how to network and how to launch a successful job search campaign.
 Attendance at these programs can provide students with insight from practicing attorneys, expert advice on specific geographic markets, and other "insider" information that is invaluable to the job search.
-For notice about these different programs, please read the Career Connection every week and subscribe to the Career Planning blog.
+For notice about these different programs, please read the Career Connection every week and subscribe to the Career Services blog.